 The authors posit that evaluating new initiatives using a TCOC-focused approach will help programs to improve the health care delivery system and work toward aligning incentives to a population-based approach.
 They indicate that when conducting evaluations, performance metrics should incorporate more sophisticated risk adjustment, segment populations by health status and illness burden, be actionable and transparent, and come from a readily available source.
-Moore and DeBuono assert that evaluations focused on TCOC should look at quality, utilization, and cost measures as "inextricably linked components of overall performance" that can be used for demonstrable impacts on population health.55
+Moore and DeBuono assert that evaluations focused on TCOC should look at quality, utilization, and cost measures as "inextricably linked components of overall performance" that can be used for demonstrable impacts on population health.
+128

 Including Pharmaceutical Costs as Part of Total Cost of Care.
-Nguyen et al. (2016) developed a TCOC estimator to better understand the impact of disease management interventions on TCOC for a patient population with nonvalvular atrial fibrillation (NVAF).56 In their TCOC estimator, the authors used medical and pharmacy claims data from the IMS PharMetrics Health Plan Claims Database and developed models to compare current and projected medical care costs for different interventions.
+One study included the development of a TCOC estimator to better understand the impact of disease management interventions on TCOC for a patient population with nonvalvular atrial fibrillation (NVAF).
+129 In their TCOC estimator, the authors used medical and pharmacy claims data from the IMS PharMetrics Health Plan Claims Database and developed models to compare current and projected medical care costs for different interventions.
 The tool was developed using commercial claims data and may provide an example of how tools focused on TCOC can help cost-effectively support population health management.

 Some sources highlight different perspectives on how to incorporate pharmaceutical costs and pharmacies into TCOC measures.
 Others include pharmaceutical costs in their analyses of TCOC and argue for such inclusion.
-For example, Parekh et al. (2018) argue that pharmacies need to be more deeply integrated into payment and delivery reform in order to reduce TCOC.57 Along the same lines, Doucette (2021) evaluates financial outcomes for a value-based payment program using performance-determined capitated payments for community pharmacies offering enhanced clinical services; the author finds that the program significantly reduced total costs of care in a commercial population with one or more chronic conditions.58
+For example, the authors of one study argue that pharmacies need to be more deeply integrated into payment and delivery reform in order to reduce TCOC.
+Along the same lines, another study evaluates financial outcomes for a value-based payment program using performance-determined capitated payments for community pharmacies offering enhanced clinical services; the author finds that the program significantly reduced total costs of care in a commercial population with one or more chronic conditions.

-Other authors note that there may be model and patient-specific issues associated with including pharmaceutical costs in TCOC measures.
+Other studies note that there may be model and patient-specific issues associated with including pharmaceutical costs in TCOC measures.
 For this reason, alternative approaches are recommended for preserving value-based care in the context of increasing pharmaceutical prices.
-Osarogiagbon et al. (2021) note concerns with including drug spending in APM bundles for cancer care, due to constant innovation and lack of lower-cost alternatives in cancer treatment.59 Similarly, Lyss et al. (2020) find that the inclusion of pharmaceutical costs in TCOC measures in the OCM could have the unintended consequence of discouraging use of high-cost novel treatments.
-The authors suggest holding clinicians accountable for avoiding use of low-value therapies, rather than for overall pharmaceutical costs.60
+For example, one study noted note concerns with including drug spending in APM bundles for cancer care, due to constant innovation and lack of lower-cost alternatives in cancer treatment.
+Similarly, another study found that the inclusion of pharmaceutical costs in TCOC measures in the OCM could have the unintended consequence of discouraging use of high-cost novel treatments.
+The authors suggest holding clinicians accountable for avoiding use of low-value therapies, rather than for overall pharmaceutical costs.
+133